Tropic Star Lodge

 They now offer limited internet in the rooms, pool area, the bar, dining area and on the veranda, as well as phone service.
 Lodging options vary from spacious cabin rooms to the Palace upgrade with three master suites for larger families.
 Hike jungle paths, snorkel, whale watch from the lodge, comb the white sandy beach, enjoy a massage, swim in the freshwater swimming pool and more.
 Four-course dinners with wine.
 The lodge is closed for maintenance from the last week in September through the third week in November.

 You'll fly to Panama City, and stay overnight.
+(First and last hotel nights and the charter flight are not included in the package.)
 In the morning, a lodge representative will drive you to the domestic airport.
 You'll take a 50 minute charter flight (150 miles) to the Piñas Bay landing strip.
 From there, you'll take a scenic 10-minute panga-boat ride to Tropic Star Lodge.
 (Pangas are similar to wide canoes.)

-Use of 31’ Bertram yacht with experienced captain and mate, use of first class fishing tackle, deluxe air-conditioned room with private bath and scenic view, full breakfast, boxed lunch, and four-course dinners, sodas, and iced tea are all included.
+Use of a standard 31-foot Bertram yacht with experienced captain and mate, use of first-class fishing tackle, deluxe air-conditioned double-occupancy room with private bath and scenic view, full breakfast, boxed lunch, four-course dinners, sodas, iced tea, and afternoon snacks.
 Complimentary wine is offered during dinner service.

 Packages do not include:

-A $600.00 transfer fee (explained next), airfare to Panama City, hotels and all expenses incurred in Panama City; alcoholic beverages (other than the complimentary wine offered at dinner) and drinks (other than sodas or iced tea) will be charged to your room; a Panamanian room tax of $50.00 per room per week (or $25.00 p.p. double occupancy); and gratuities for your captain, mate(s), Director of Fishing, and dockmasters.
-In addition, most people leave about $150.00 for their ten waiters and chefs, and a small gratuity to any of their staff that made your trip extra special.
+$660.00 transfer fee (explained below), airfare to Panama City, hotels and all expenses incurred in Panama City, alcoholic beverages (other than the complimentary wine offered at dinner) and drinks (other than sodas or iced tea) will be charged to your room, a Panamanian room tax of $70.00 per room per week (or $35.00 p.p. double occupancy), and gratuities for your captain, mate(s), Director of Fishing, and dockmasters, and anything not mentioned under inclusions.
+Also, most people leave about $150.00 for their waiters and chefs, and a small gratuity to any of their staff that made your trip extra special.

-$600.00 per person, payable to Tropic Star Resort, is not included in the rate and will be added to your package price.
-The transfer fee includes roundtrip airfare from Panama City to the lodge, meet-and-greet at the airports, and up to four transfers between the airport and hotel in Panama City.
-Upon booking, you’ll receive a confirmation packet with detailed information about transfers.
+$660.00 per person, payable to Tropic Star Resort, is not included in the rate and will be added to your package price.
+The transfer fee includes roundtrip airfare from Panama City to the lodge, a meet-and-greet at the Tocumen International Airport, and up to four transfers between the airport and hotel in Panama City.
+Upon booking you’ll receive a confirmation packet with detailed information about transfers.